Redpoint Logo

 Regardless of business goals, industry regulations, or the level of sophistication an organization wishes to attain with data analysis, data lineage is a vital capability of any enterprise-grade customer data platform (CDP).
 There are three key use cases an organization should keep in mind when determining what they’re trying to accomplish with data lineage.

-Data Lineage Means To Ensure Compliance
+Data Lineage Means to Ensure Compliance

 Privacy compliance is broad in scope, encompassing GDPR, CCPA, and other regulations that protect the use of consumer data, including the consumer’s right to be forgotten and governance around permissions.
 Different industries face different compliance rules.
 Banks, for instance, must comply with strict loan documentation and anti-money laundering rules.
 In general, all industries must document and be prepared to answer questions about how they acquire customer data, the permissions surrounding the data, how the data has been shared, and the future use of the data.